El Chombo

-Rodney Sebastian Clark Donalds (born November 27, 1969), better known by his stage name El Chombo, is a Panamanian reggaeton artist and producer.
+Rodney Sebastián Clark Donalds (born November 27, 1969), better known by his stage name El Chombo, is a Panamanian reggaeton record producer.
 He is best known for the hit songs "Chacarron Macarron" and "Dame Tu Cosita", which both became Internet memes.

 Works

 His major local hits under his own name include "Kung Fu", "El Gato Volador", "Chacarron Macarron" and "Dame Tu Cosita" (which features Jamaican dancehall musician Cutty Ranks).

 As a producer, El Chombo is best known for producing Lorna's 2003 hit single "Papi chulo... (te traigo el mmmm...)", which served as an introduction of reggaeton for many Europeans, reaching number one on the French charts with top ten appearances in Greece, Italy, India, Turkey and the Netherlands.
 He also released an EP called Macarron Chacarron containing many mixes of his hits.

-In 2006, there was a campaign on BBC Radio 1 in the UK to get the song "Chacarron Macarron" to number one; in the end, it only reached number 20 on the UK Singles Chart.
+In 2006, there was a campaign on BBC Radio 1 in the United Kingdom to get the song "Chacarron Macarron" to number one on the UK Singles Chart; in the end, it peaked number 20 on the chart.

 In March 2018, "Dame Tu Cosita" became a viral Internet dance challenge and meme.